 Over the last few years California has seen some of its most devastating and destructive wildfires.
-Climate change is recognized as a contributing factor (long hot spells, low moisture, etc.).
+Climate change is recognized to be a large contributing factor (long hot spells, low moisture, etc.).
 This is the new (ab)normal, requiring a new way of thinking about wildfire mitigation planning.